 top of page

-I've always been interested in exploring new ways to tell a story.
-Recently, I began collaborating with two contemporary painters to bring the narratives held within their works into new immersive formats.
-Shaky's Meadow incorporates David Pollack's sculptures, drawings and watercolors in a site specific augmented projection mapping installation at the Lockwood Gallery in upstate NY in 2022.
-Farrell Brickhouse's series of paintings and drawings, entitled Russell's Yard, are re-envisioned as a virtual reality experience.
-I used VR to let users drift through Brickhouse's memories as they explore the magical and playful stories he and his childhood friends created in response to the world around them.
-Exhibited at LABspace in NY 2022.
+Just prior to the Pandemic, my husband and I moved to the vital and supportive artist community in Hudson, NY.
+A few years later, I began using the work of two contemporary painters to bring the narratives held within their art into new immersive formats.
+Shaky's Meadow incorporates Mount Tremper artist David Pollack's birdhouse sculptures, drawings, and watercolors in site specific video projection mapping installations - most recently at the Lockwood Gallery in upstate NY in 2022.
+Reviewed by Jen Dragon, D’ART International, May 2022.
+I also re-envisioned a series of paintings and drawings by my husband, painter Farrell Brickhouse, entitled Russell's Yard as a Virtual Reality experience.
+This lets users drift through Brickhouse's memories as they explore the magical and playful stories he and his childhood friends created in response to the world around them while growing up in the Atomic Age.
+Exhibited at LABspace in Hillsdale, NY July 2022 Upstate Art Weekend Group Show.
+This was followed by a Solo Show at Time Space Limited (TSL) in Hudson, NY in 2024 featuring my 30ft x 40ft site-specific video installation, Self-Storage.
+Reviewed by Sandra Moore, Art Spiel.

 bottom of page